-If you're thinking about opening up a business of any kind, it's imperative that you remember the role that store atmosphere can play in its success.
-Customers not only care about how a store looks and feels, but they're also likely to make purchasing decisions based on the ambiance of the establishments they patronize.
-So, if you want to make more sales, attract new customers and retain existing ones, take pride in how your business looks.
+If you're thinking about opening up a business of any kind, it's imperative that you remember the role your store's atmosphere can play in its success.
+Customers not only care about how a store looks and feels, but also they're likely to make purchasing decisions based on the ambiance of the establishments they patronize.
+If you want to make more sales, attract new customers, and retain existing ones, take pride in how your business looks.

 Also, make dusting a priority.
 When customers pick up a product, they're less likely to purchase it if it's covered in weeks, or even months, worth of dust.
 After all, would you want to walk out of a store with a new purchase that's covered in grime?